 Kitchen and Bath Design, Certificate of Proficiency

-This skill-oriented program emphasizes visual and oral communication skills necessary for the development of functional and aesthetically pleasing residential kitchen and bath design.
-Students will become familiar with trade, professional and industry resources available both locally and nationally.
+The Kitchen and Bath Design Certificate of Proficiency program emphasizes the visual and oral communication skills necessary for the development of functional and aesthetically pleasing residential kitchen and bath designs.
+Students will become familiar with trade, professional, and industry resources available both locally and nationally.

 Persons interested in this program should have a strong desire to work with people, enjoy functional problem solving, and appreciate the impact of design in our environment.

-Students will become student members of the National Kitchen and Bath Association.
-At the completion of the program, students will be eligible to sit for the AKBD (Associate Kitchen and Bath Designer) exam.
+Students will become student members of the National Kitchen and Bath Association (NKBA).
+At the completion of the program, students will be eligible to sit for the Associate Kitchen and Bath Designer (AKBD) exam.
 Graduates are qualified for entry level positions in the residential kitchen and bath design field.
 This program is fully accredited by the NKBA.

 Interested in this program?
 Start the enrollment process by visiting the Apply to STLCC page.

 At the completion of the program, students are expected to:

-- apply the principles and elements of design to design solutions.
+- develop design solutions utilizing the principles and elements of design.

-- evaluate interior building construction concepts and apply them to design solutions.
+- evaluate interior building construction concepts and their impact on design solutions.

-- apply knowledge of kitchen and bath historical styles and current design trends.
+- analyze kitchen and bath historical styles and current design trends to determine the appropriate style and product for the end user.

 - evaluate the accepted ethical standards and business conduct of a professional kitchen and bath designer.

 - select appropriate cabinet styles, types, construction methods, materials, sizes, and hardware.

-- apply the skills necessary to bring projects from initial contact to successful completion.
+- develop the skills necessary to bring projects from initial contact to successful completion.

 - select materials from specification sheets for kitchen and bath products as related to cost, size, client needs, energy, safety, and design.

 |ART 151||Interior Design I||3|